Close

 1. Apply Lotion After Bath

 Baths can dry the baby’s skin, so apply a fragrance-free, gentle lotion.
 Clean your hands thoroughly.
 Take a small amount and spread it on the palms and fingers of your hands.
-Gently massage the baby’s body such that the lotion spreads evenly all over.
+Gently massage the baby’s body so that the lotion spreads evenly all over.

 2. Use Lotion on Areas That Look Dry

-Apply lotion to areas of the baby’s body that appear very dry such as the ankles, elbows, and hands.
+Apply lotion to areas of the baby’s body that appear very dry, such as the ankles, elbows, and hands.

 3. Avoid Using More than One Product

-Do not use more than one product on your baby as the chemicals in commercially manufactured lotions can harm the delicate newborn skin.
+Do not use more than one product on your baby, as the chemicals in commercially manufactured lotions can harm the delicate newborn skin.
 Choose one that has been recommended by your paediatrician and continue with it.

 4. Gently Massage the Lotion into Your Baby’s Skin